josephfusco/copy-yoast-metadesc-to-excerpt/README.md

 This WordPress plugin that copies all yoast metadesc to the the post excerpt with the click of a button.

 [Yoast automatically uses excerpts for metadesc values](https://yoast.com/ask-yoast-meta-descriptions-and-the-excerpt-field/).
 You may be working on a client site that previously ignored the excerpt field but now needs to used them.
-Instead of manually copying over yoast metadesc data, to the excerpt field, this plugin does it for you.
+Instead of manually copying over yoast metadesc data to the excerpt field, this plugin does it for you.

 **Disclaimer**